mgoddard/crdb-embeddings/README.md

 The fraction of rows to scan when building the K-Means model.
-A value of 1.0 might make more sense for a small data set, but a smaller fraction would be a better fit for a larger data set.
+A value of 1.0 might make more sense for a small data set, but a smaller fraction would be better suited to a larger data set.
 Again, there's a tradeoff here in terms of fidelity, with a larger fraction (theoretically) leading to a better model:
 ```
 export TRAIN_FRACTION=0.75